tester1010101/Rule2Group/README.md

 # Rule2Group :tada: :confetti_ball:
 * :christmas_tree: Simple script to add any firewall rule (by "Name"), to any "Group", just type it.
 * :sparkles: Script must be run through an Administrator PowerShell Terminal (see picture #1 / to apply into a group)
-* :no_entry_sign: Note: The rules cannot be edited when they are added to a group, just make sure to do any required modifications before. \[GUI Only\]
+* :no_entry_sign: Note: The rules cannot be edited when they are added to a group, just make sure to do any required modifications before.
 * :school_satchel: If you're wise enough you can script the whole thing to add/remove modifications to rules when needed, automatically.

 ![image](https://user-images.githubusercontent.com/91343617/148882560-e153c5c2-3c45-47cb-88a4-dadaa4704e92.png)